cleanlab/cleanlab/README.rst

      note = {commit xxxxxxx, version xxxx}
    }

-This work extends Rank Pruning for binary classification here:
+If used for binary classification, cleanlab also implements `this paper <https://arxiv.org/abs/1705.01936>`__:

 ::